srochagomes/bolao_mega/README.md

 python3 -m venv venv
 source venv/bin/activate  # On Windows: venv\Scripts\activate
+pip install -r requirements.txt
+# Ray is optional but recommended for large volumes
+# It's included in requirements.txt but can be skipped if not needed
-pip install -r requirements.txt uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
+uvicorn app.main:app --host 0.0.0.0 --port 8000 --reload
 ```